semaphoreP/codeastro/details.md

 ![map of walk to Five and Dime](imgs/map_to_fiveanddime.png)

 The workshop dinner will begin at 6:30pm.
 Service will be buffet style.
-Food and water is included, alcoholic drinks can be purchased independently at the bar.
+Food and non-alcoholic drinks are included, alcoholic drinks can be purchased independently at the bar.

 ### Getting to Evanston from O'Hare International Airport